 - Your inspections will undergo Quality Control reviews

-- Per inspection performance pay inspection rates: Novice Inspectors (0- 500 inspections) are paid $35 per inspection, intermediate inspectors (501-2500 verified inspections) are paid $39 per inspection, Advanced (2501+ verified inspections) are paid $45 per inspection.
+- Per inspection performance pay inspection rates: Novice Inspectors (0- 500 inspections) $39 per inspection, Intermediate inspectors (501-1,500 verified inspections) $44 per inspection, Advanced (1,501+ verified inspections) $50 per inspection.
 All inspectors are reimbursed for allowable field expenses (rental cars, airfare, lodging, mileage if not using rental car) and will receive the GSA per diem rate daily while deployed and meeting FEMA per diem requirements.

 Ready to Get Started!

 For new inspectors, the registration process begins at https://vip.vanguardhis.com.

 As an independent contractor there is no interview process; however, please see the link above to VIP to begin the registration process.